Ashley Resch Puts On A Busty Display In Front-Laced Crop Top

 "You look great," another user stated.

-“I like that top…!!!” a fourth person declared, also using a variety of emoji for added emphasis to their statement.
-The most popular appeared to be the fire, heart-eyes, and variations of the heart emoji.
-However, the thumbs up and kissing ones also got a hearty workout by her admirers as well.
+"I like that top...!!!" a fourth person declared, also using a variety of emoji for added emphasis to their statement.

+The most popular icons appeared to be the fire, heart-eyes, and variations of the heart.
+However, the thumbs-up and kissing emoji also got a hearty workout by her admirers as well.

 Ashley regularly captivates her intended audience when posting content to her social media account.
-As previously reported by The Inquisitr, she recently included a particularly racy topless shot that instantly got attention.
-Wearing nothing but a skimpy thong and scarf, the model stated in the caption that the image was “self-explanatory.”
-However, this didn’t stop her fans from voicing their praise for the update.
+As reported by The Inquisitr, she recently included a particularly racy topless shot that instantly got attention.
+Wearing nothing but a skimpy thong and scarf, the model stated in the caption that the image was "self-explanatory."
+However, this didn't stop her fans from voicing their praise.